vivimartini/themis-dashboard/README.md

 An interactive simulation of the Themis carbon pricing mechanism.
 The dashboard takes calibrated preference data for 9 geopolitical actors, runs the full Themis elicitation procedure, and shows what carbon price, coverage, and international transfers the mechanism produces.

-This is the working model for my MPhil thesis on mechanism robustness and strategy-proofness in international carbon pricing coalitions.

 ## What is Themis?

 Themis is a framework for international climate cooperation through a common carbon price.
 The core idea: nations declare how much carbon pricing they'd accept under different levels of global participation, and the mechanism selects the price-coverage combination that maximises total climate impact — while ensuring that no nation is committed to a price it said it wouldn't accept.